-Each class will begin with a joint agreement between the teacher and the student which defines the required work to be completed and the expected time frame for completion.
-Students are given the opportunity to redo failed lessons.
+Each class will begin with a joint agreement between the teacher and the student, which defines the required work to be completed and the expected period for completion.
+Students are given the opportunity to redo failed lessons, exams and other coursework if necessary.